klamma/ar-for-eu-book/_chapters/chapters/development/projectGuide/agileProjectManagement.md

 Critics is often coming from engineers working on very large physical engineering projects like space rockets, aircraft, ships or cars.
 Indeed, software projects, even large ones, are more open to flexibility.
 Since also physical engineering projects have large software parts in recent years, agility is slowly coming also to those projects.
-Still, cultural difference are challenging team communication in many ways, as we will also see in the case of DevOps, where developers need to communicate with IT operations.
+Still, cultural differences are challenging team communication in many ways, as we will also see in the case of DevOps, where developers need to communicate with IT operations.

-## Agile Development Features
+## Agile Development Features {#agile-development-features}

 Agile development emphasizes incremental updates.
 Therefore, the process is divided into small design steps with frequent customer interactions.